Viriliter/PedestrianSlayer2/README.md

 # Pedestrian Car 2 Project
 This project is a new version of Pedestrian Car Project (https://github.com/Viriliter/PedestrianSlayer).
-Mainly, OpenCV is used and it is coded in C++ (Previous version of the project was depends on Python language)
+Mainly, OpenCV is used and it is coded in C++ (Previous version of the project was depended on Python language)

 ## Getting Started